 I received my B.A. degree in philosophy in 2010 from the University of South Florida.
-During this time, my interests included the political philosophy of Plato and John Rawls as well as the embodiment thesis, which attempts to reconcile philosophical conceptions of the human mind with contemporary science.
+During this time, my interests included the political philosophy of Plato and John Rawls as well as emerging work on embodied cognition, which attempts to reconcile philosophical conceptions of the human mind with contemporary science.
 I later received my M.S. degree in geology in 2013 also from the University of South Florida where I used experimental marine biology to investigate the origin of incomplete drilling traces by naticid gastropods.
 This research directly impacted long-held assumptions on incomplete drill holes found in fossils throughout the Cenozoic used to interpret the nature of evolutionary predator-prey arms races.

 My research interests revolve around using geochemistry to create high-resolution paleoclimate records.
 The research I will be performing will involve the use of several biomarker-based proxies, including the LDI (long-chain diol index), the mass accumulation rates of diatom and coccolithophore biomarkers, and GDGTs (glycerol dialkyl glycerol tetraether).
 My upcoming project will utilize these proxies to examine ENSO variability during the last glacial period in the tropical Pacific.
 This record can then be compared to North Atlantic records and ongoing modeling studies to examine the relationship of ENSO variability to abrupt climate events and to glacial climate forcings.